mpg-age-bioinformatics/myapp/DEPLOYING.md

 On a Mac double click on the cert.pem file to open it and add it to the Keychain.
 In key chain double click on the certificate to change Trust : When using this certificate : Always trust.

-If running cycshare on development mode make sure that you change the variable `FLASK_ENV` to `development` in `docker-compose.yml`.
+If running myapp on development mode make sure that you change the variable `FLASK_ENV` to `development` in `docker-compose.yml`.

 For production export secret variables into `.env.prod`:
 ```bash